-SEC 138 Word Processing Equipment: 1 hr.
-Advanced ForeWord (0-2)
+SEC 138 Word Processing 1 hr.
+Equipment: Advanced ForeWord (0-2)

-Introduces the more advanced functions of ForeWord used in business situations in the preparation of reports, manuals, and other business documents.
+Introduces the more advanced functions of ForeWord used in business situations in the preparation of reports, manuals and other business documents.
 Instruction is on a self-paced basis in a laboratory setting.
 Prerequisite: SEC 136.

-SEC 139 Word Processing Equipment: 1 hr.
-Advanced Wangwriter (0-2)
+SEC 139 Word Processing 1 hr.
+Equipment: Advanced Wangwriter (0-2)

-Introduces advanced functions of the Wangwriter that are used in preparing reports, manuals, and other business documents.
+Introduces the more advanced functions of the Wangwriter that are used in preparing reports, manuals and other business documents.
 Instruction is on a self-paced basis in a laboratory setting.
 Prerequisite: SEC 137.